 Glastonbury Police investigating armed robbery

 Dec.
-9—GLASTONBURY — Police are investigating an armed robbery that occurred at a Shell gas station at 566 Hebron Ave. around 6 a.m.
-Thursday morning.
+11—GLASTONBURY — Police are investigating an armed robbery that occurred at a Shell gas station at 566 Hebron Ave. around 6 a.m.
+Thursday.

 Police were on the scene a minute after they were alerted of the incident, but the suspect had already driven off, according to a press release posted on the Glastonbury Police Facebook page.